Procedure Followed by Auditors for Inventory Audit in UAE

 8. The Validity of Stock-in-Transit as per the Financial Records

-Sometimes, the companies hold stock-in-transit like a company buys stock from suppliers based on “Ex-works” basis, under these situations as soon as the stock is transported from supplier warehouse the company becomes the owner of the goods.
+Sometimes, the companies hold stock-in-transit like a company buys stock from suppliers based on an “Ex-works” basis, under these situations as soon as the stock is transported from the supplier warehouse the company becomes the owner of the goods.
 The auditors need to check the purchase invoices, terms of purchase, shipping/ transport documents and physical receipts by the company’s warehouse to ensure that as on the cutoff (balance sheet) date the same was actually goods-in-transit.

 Why Choose Jitendra Chartered Accountants?

-To understand the real goal of the inventory auditing, the companies need to enlist the services of reputed auditing companies in Dubai.
+To understand the real goal of inventory auditing, the companies need to enlist the services of reputed auditing companies in Dubai.
 Being one of the registered auditing firms in Dubai, UAE, Jitendra Chartered Accountants ( JCA) have helped thousands of clients with inventory auditing.
 The highly qualified auditors in JCA ensure that the companies’ accounts comply with local and international regulations.
 Getting the inventory auditing done from JCA’s auditors will boost the company’s credibility and eliminates the risk of inaccurate valuation of inventory.

 By enlisting JCA’s services for inventory auditing, the companies can prevent losses from unnecessarily stocking the warehouses, fix the errors in their warehouse procedures, and help count the obsolete stocks.
 JCA’s team of well-experienced external auditors lead the companies to growth and stability by conducting efficient inventory auditing.